Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 ## 2021-07-24
 * Fixed a copy/paste typo in a utility script
 * Initial implementation of tracking skipped cards
+* Decoupled fetching of fresh data from main update process

 ## 2021-07-23
 * Further escaping of front matter content